-Colin Kaepernick's Nike Commercial Sends The Most Powerful Message
+Colin Kaepernick's Nike Commercial Is Here, So Prepare For Its Powerful Message

 Colin Kaepernick may be a controversial name in sports right now, but he’s using his fame to bridge as many gaps as he can.
 And he’s doing it with a new Nike commercial for the company’s 30th anniversary “Just Do It” campaign.
 The commercial, which was released on Wednesday, Sept.
 5, features Kaepernick taking center stage in an effort to encourage athletes of all types to be persistent and dream big.
 Colin Kaepernick's Nike commercial is all about making dreams come true, no matter how humble your beginnings.